 preparing to show it, then it is definitely time to choose a display pot.
 Display

 pots are usually ceramic, because they must be frostproof, and are available

 with either a glaze or an unglazed finish.
 The most suitable display pot is one

 that enhances and not overshadows the beauty of your prized bonsai.

-The most appropriate type of pot is an aesthetic, as well as, an able consideration and depends largely on the type of bonsai you are displaying
+The most appropriate type of pot depends largely on the type of bonsai and the horticultural requirements.
+It should be pretty and functional!